ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/artifact_building/index.rst

 these are largely written for a software developer, so here we endeavor to create documentation from a research team perspective.

+Another helpful resource to use is the `vivarium research template <https://github.com/ihmeuw/vivarium_research_template>`_ which is the code present when starting a new project repository.
+This inlcudes baseline information and functions.

 Understanding Data Keys
 -----------------------